nathanberry97/personalWebsite/web/posts/expectationVsReality.md

 ## 2024-11-23

 ```
-Focus on the process not the outcome.
+Focus on the process not the outcome
 ```

 This past year I thought I could have achieved so much more.